cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 ## STEquals (Geometry)

-`STEquals()` returns 1 if a geometry instance represents the same point set as another geometry instance, returns 0 if it does not.
+`STEquals()` returns 1 if a geometry instance represents the same point set as another geometry instance.
+Otherwise, returns 0.

 #### Syntax